syfqy/create-spring-boot-components/README.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

-3. Navigate to directory containing the script
+4. Navigate to directory containing the script

-4. Grant permission for script to be executable
+5. Grant permission for script to be executable
 ```
 chmod +x create-spring-boot-components.sh
 ```

+### How to use

-5. Navigate to current spring boot project's root directory
+1. Navigate to current spring boot project's root directory

-6. Run script via `./create-spring-boot-components.sh <name>`.
+2. Run script via `./create-spring-boot-components.sh <name>`.
 Provide an argument `name` that will be the name of the classes.
 ```
 $ ~/Downloads/./create-spring-boot-components.sh order
 creating the following files: